-Would you like to have a hand in helping to shape the future of the Church and of Scotland?
+Would you like to have a hand in helping to shape the future of the Church of Scotland?
 Are you a member, elder, deacon or minister of the Church?
-Would you be willing to serve on a central committee of the Church, bringing your life experiences, vision and enthusiasm to help the Church serve in the name of Jesus?
+Would you be willing to serve on a Standing Committee (an Agency of the "Unincorporated Entities") of the Church, bringing your life experiences, vision and enthusiasm to help the Church serve in the name of Jesus?

-The remit of the Nomination Committee is to identify ministers, deacons, elders and members with particular skills and experience for serving on the Church's councils and standing committees, and then recommend those names to the General Assembly.
+The remit of the Nomination Committee is to identify members, elders, deacons and ministers with particular skills and experience for serving on an agency of the Church, and then recommend those names to the General Assembly.
 The Assembly has the power to accept or reject these nominations.

 Proposing individuals for appointment

-The Committee's task is to identify ministers, deacons, elders and members whose skills and experience will be of particular use to a given area of work.
+The Committee's task is to identify people whose skills and experience will be of particular use to a given area of work.
 It also seeks to maintain age and gender balance and a fair geographical representation.

-There are many people with the necessary skills and commitment but the Committee relies heavily on suggestions from across the Church.
-Your assistance as a member of the Church is warmly invited, and a proforma can be downloaded from below for this purpose.
+There are many people with the necessary skills and commitment and your assistance as a member of the Church is warmly invited.

-Self-nomination is acceptable, though the nomination does require to be supported by a third party as listed on the proforma.
+Self-nomination is acceptable, though the nomination does require to be supported by a third party as listed on the nomination form.
 If you are nominating someone else, please approach the individual(s) concerned and complete the proforma together.

-Once the Committee has met, those selected will receive a written invitation to accept nomination.
-Inevitably, not all nominees will be asked to serve, though it is possible that they may be approached in connection with a different Council/Committee.
+Once the Committee has met, those selected will be contacted.
+Inevitably, not all nominees will be asked to serve, though it is possible that they may be approached in connection with a different agency.
 It would be helpful if you could explain this to those whom you nominate.

 Information for potential members